OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

 |                 | 10   | 40% speed                     |
 |                 | 11   | 50% speed                     |

+// TODO: the above speed digits need to be updatd

 Here it is in action:

 <!-- DONE: IMAGE or gif of project working -->